Safeguarding Policy

 • Contains factual information only and not your own opinions.
 Any opinions or third party information must be clearly identified as such.

 • A copy of the completed Abuse Incident Recording Form and Action Plan, plus additional records pertaining to the incident should be kept in a file created for the individual concerned.
-The issue of confidentiality should be considered, for example if the allegation involves a staff member, do all staff in the project have access to the file?
+The issue of confidentiality should be considered, for example if the allegation involves a worker, do all workers in the project have access to the file?

-• Private and confidential information on staff should be kept separately and placed on the personnel file only, with “need to know” information only in the file at the project.
+• Private and confidential information on workers should be kept separately and placed on the personnel file only, with “need to know” information only in the file at the project.

 Stage 4

-If no referral is made to Social Services or no further action taken, including contacting the police, in line with the individual concerned’s wishes, the project leader and Company Chair:
+If no referral is made to Adult Services or no further action is taken, including contacting the police, in line with the individual concerned’s wishes, the project leader and Company Chair:

 Stage 5

-If a referral is made to Social Services this should be made by phone and followed by written notification on the form produced by the local Social Services department.
+If a referral is made to Social Services this should be made by phone and followed by written notification on the form produced by the local Adult Services department.

 Investigating Allegations of Abuse